thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/monero-transfers.md

 **Note**: Processing can take up to 120 minutes.

-## How to create internal transaction through Waves network
+## How to transfer Monero to another Waves account

 You can send Monero directly to another Waves account.
 Just use the recipient **Waves** address, click on the **Send** and fill-in the sending form.